TTTAttributedLabel/TTTAttributedLabel/README.md

 - `highlightedShadowColor`
 - `lineHeightMultiple`
 - `lineSpacing`
+- `minimumLineHeight`
+- `maximumLineHeight`
 - `shadowRadius`
 - `textInsets`
 - `verticalAlignment`

 ### Accessibility

-As of version 1.10.0, `TTTAttributedLabel` supports VoiceOver, through the  `UIAccessibilityElement` protocol.
+As of version 1.10.0, `TTTAttributedLabel` supports VoiceOver through the  `UIAccessibilityElement` protocol.
 Each link can be individually selected, with an `accessibilityLabel` equal to its string value, and a corresponding `accessibilityValue` for URL, phone number, and date links.
 Developers who wish to change this behavior or provide custom values should create a subclass and override `accessibilityElements`.

 ## Communication

 - If you **need help**, use [Stack Overflow](http://stackoverflow.com/questions/tagged/tttattributedlabel).
-(Tag 'tttattributedlabel')
+(Tag `tttattributedlabel`)
 - If you'd like to **ask a general question**, use [Stack Overflow](http://stackoverflow.com/questions/tagged/tttattributedlabel).
 - If you **found a bug**, open an issue.
 - If you **have a feature request**, open an issue.